saminiir/saminiir.github.io/_posts/2016-04-24-lets-code-tcp-ip-stack-2-ipv4-icmp.markdown

 The _type of service_ field `tos` originates from the first IP specification[^ipv4-spec].
 It has been divided into smaller fields in later specifications, but for simplicity's sake, we will treat the field as defined in the original specification.
 The field communicates the quality of service intended for the IP datagram.

 The _total length_ field `len`  communicates the length of the whole IP datagram.
-As it is a 16-bit field, its maximum value is 65535.
+As it is a 16-bit field, the maximum length is then 65535 bytes.
 Large IP datagrams are subject to fragmentation, in which they are split into smaller datagrams in order to satisfy the _Maximum Transmission Unit_ (MTU) of different communication interfaces.

 The `id` field is used to index the datagram and is ultimately used for reassembly of fragmented IP datagrams.
 The field's value is simply a counter that is incremented by the sending party.
 In turn, the receiving side knows how to order the incoming fragments.